 - Improve Numeracy achievement

-- To embrace information and communication technologies (ICT)
+- To incorporate Information and Communication Technologies (ICT)

 - To improve overall attendance – students achieving attendance higher than 80%.

 Student attendance strategies include regular parent communications, after school activities, weekly incentives and recognition, semesterised formal awards and prizes for excellent attendance, and school camps for those students with regular attendance over 80%.